quisquous/cactbot/docs/TimelineGuide.md

 This is usually used for phase pushes and loops.
 There does not need to be a timeline entry for the time you jump to, although it is very common to have one.

+`forcejump Number` tells the timeline playback that there will always be a jump here regardless of whether the sync is encountered.
+This is intended for loops that will always be taken in an encounter.
+When this is used, no "lookahead" loop unrolling is needed, and the timeline will use the `forcejump` destination to list events in the future, because it knows that it will always jump there.
+If this line syncs prior to time passing it by, it will behave exactly like a normal `jump`.
+If the time passes this line,
+then it will jump as if it had synced exactly on time.
+This is not handled specially in `test_timeline`, which expects the sync to be correct.

 ### Commands